Visiting the Park

 Saint-Gaudens stated that his name is pronounced: “‘Gaud’ as in ‘gaudy’, ‘ens’ as in ‘enslave.’”

 Augustus was born on March 1, 1848, at 35 Charlemont St. in Dublin, Ireland.
 He came to the United States at the age of six months on the ship Desdemona.

-The house was named after Saint Gaudens' father's birthplace, the village of Aspet in the Pyrenees of southern France.
-Aspet is located next to the town of Saint-Gaudens, from which the family name derived.
+Augustus Saint-Gaudens named the New Hampshire estate after his father's birthplace: the village of Aspet in the Pyrenees of southern France.
+Aspet, France is located next to the town of Saint-Gaudens, from which the family name derived.

 There are three Louis’ in the Saint-Gaudens family.
 The first with that name was the first child of Bernard and Mary McGuiness Saint Gaudens, Augustus’ parents, who died in early childhood before Augustus was born in 1848.
 The second Louis, was Augustus’ younger brother, born in 1854, who also became a sculptor.
 The third Louis, nicknamed “Novy”, was Augustus’ son with his model and later, mistress, Davida Clark.